 Developing Educational Supervisors

-Educational supervisors (ES) play a formal, GMC recognized, role in the training of NHS clinical staff.
-Educational Supervisors act to support and monitor the longitudinal development and progression of trainees through coaching, mentoring and supervision, all of which are high-level interactive skills needing cultivation.
+Educational supervisors (ES) play a formal role in the training of NHS clinical staff that is recognised by the GMC.
+Educational Supervisors act to support and monitor the longitudinal development and progression of trainees by means of coaching, mentoring and supervision.
+These are high-level interactive skills that require cultivation on the part of the ES.

-You will develop individual and team-based supervision skills, utilizing such models, through practice and coaching around real-world scenarios for educational supervisors.
-Our short course references educational domains specified by the Academy of Medical Educator’s (AoME) Professional Standards Framework and adopted by the GMC to recognize Educational Supervisors.
+You will develop supervision skills that can be used with individuals and with teams, through small group work with a coach focused on real-life work-based scenarios.
+Our short course references educational domains specified by the Academy of Medical Educator’s (AoME) Professional Standards Framework and adopted by the GMC to formalise the role and parameters of the Educational Supervisor.

-By participating in our short courses you will also gain access to:
+Participation in our short courses also allows you access to:

 - Interactive approaches to teaching and coaching with experienced academic tutors, high-level external speakers, and workshops focused on developing focused areas of educational practice